New Glenn: History

-Early development work on orbital subsystems
+Early design work on orbital subsystems

-Blue Origin began developing systems for orbital human spacecraft prior to 2012.
-A reusable first-stage booster was projected to fly a suborbital trajectory, taking off vertically like the booster stage of a conventional multistage launch vehicle.
-Following stage separation, the upper stage would continue to propel astronauts to orbit while the first-stage booster would descend to perform a powered vertical landing similar to its New Shepard suborbital vehicle.
-The first-stage booster was to be refueled and relaunched to reduce costs of access for humans to space.
+Blue Origin began developing systems for orbital human spacecraft before 2012.
+A reusable first-stage booster was designed to fly a suborbital trajectory, taking off vertically like the booster stage of a conventional multistage launch vehicle.
+After stage separation, the upper stage would continue to propel astronauts into orbit, while the first-stage booster would descend to perform a powered vertical landing, similar to its New Shepard suborbital vehicle.
+From the earliest design concepts, the first-stage booster was intended to be refueled and relaunched to reduce the costs of access to space for humans.